0

 Here is the most popular pattern of agarwood beads, by learning the genuine one, you could tell the counterfeit apart.
 The below was sold at circa $1200 AUD.

 We have consulted several clients for specific agarwood patterns.
-Recently, we come across a few buaya or crocodile agarwood (this species is entirely different from Thymelaeaceae family, the genus Gyrinops and Aquilaria).
-Below are pictures that claimed genuine agarwood but made from "buaya",
+Recently, we came across a few buaya or crocodile agarwood (this species is entirely different from the Thymelaeaceae family, the genus Gyrinops and Aquilaria).
+Below are pictures that claimed genuine agarwood but were made from "buaya".

 The essential oil distilled from it giving a cloudy white colour.
 There is nothing wrong with this wood as it made beautiful wooden beads.
 Unscrupulous sellers inflate its price or tell consumers it is agarwood.